droongma/Indoor-Positioning/README.md

 The result dataset is here : [dataset](https://github.com/droongma/Indoor-Positioning/blob/main/ML(capstone)/ML%20model/model(joohyung)/TF_model/training_dataset_remove_duplicates.csv)

-You can see demonstration video of collector in the following URL: https://vimeo.com/676350573
+**You can see the demonstration video of collector in the following URL:** https://vimeo.com/676350573